ryanw-mobile/GMap2ICal/README.md

 # GMap2ICS
-A small utility in Kotlin to convert Google Maps activity timeline to iCal (.ics) files for calendar import
+A small utility written in Kotlin to convert Google Maps activity timeline to iCal (.ics) files for calendar import.

+This is not an Android App, you may just open the project using IntelliJ IDEA and run it on your desktop environment.

 ## Background
 I travelled quite a lot every year before the pandemic.
 Very often my daily itinerary changes at the last minute.
 This made me a headache recalling where I have been on a particular day.